 1) To show mental illness when you suspect the other parent has it, but there is no proof, i.e. No known psychiatric hospitalizations or records of psychiatric treatment.

-2) Where mental illness exists in the other parent, to have the expert testify to how it impacts parenting ability.
+2) Where mental illness exists in the other parent, to have the expert testify to how it impacts parenting capacity.

 3) To introduce “evidence” to the court which is either inadmissible (hearsay) or impossible or very difficult to obtain, ( i.e. One of more witnesses are outside of subpoena power of the court).

-4) To testify as to the effects of drug or alcohol abuse or domestic violence on the child or children, and/ or on parenting ability.
+4) To testify as to the effects of substance abuse or alcohol abuse or domestic violence on the child or children, and/ or on parenting ability, or even to show parental unfitness.

 6) To make a record which is impervious on appeal.